Courses

 ADVISE: Readiness for college-level English or ESL 188

-Introductory course examines long term and emergent issues in different genres of Asian American literature.
+Introductory course examining long term and emergent issues in different genres of Asian American literature.
 Ethnic Studies themes such as race, dislocation, displacement, nation, home, self-determination, gender, class, and sexuality will be considered.
-Analyzing literature, applying Ethnic Studies theory to critical events, histories, cultures, and intellectual and literary traditions, with special focus on the lived experiences, social struggles, and contributions of Asian Americans.
+Analyze literature and apply Ethnic Studies theory to critical events, histories, cultures, and intellectual traditions, and stories with special focus on the lived experiences, social struggles, and contributions of Asian Americans.

 ADVISE: Readiness for college-level English or ESL 188